Storidge/cio-faq/cluster.md

 ### What happens to the volume if a container is rescheduled to another node?

 Storidge has a storage orchestrator built in.
-If a container is rescheduled, we automatically move the volume to the new node.
+If a container is rescheduled, the storage orchestrator automatically moves the volume to the new node so the scheduler can restart the app immediately.

-If a node fails, the volume is detached and parked on a backup node.
+If a node fails, the volume is detached and temporarily attached (parked) on a backup node.
 When the scheduler restarts the container on a new node, the storage orchestrator will reattach the volume to the new node.
-The Storidge abstraction layer ensures that a container always has access to their data even as recovery operations to rebuild data redundancy is running in the background.
+The Storidge abstraction layer ensures that a container always has access to their data even as recovery operations to rebuild data redundancy are running in the background.

 ### Can services on a node consume more capacity than amount of storage attached to that node?